Investment Grade Definition

 For example – S&P uses capital letters in the order of best rating to the poorest.
-It follows the pattern of AAA, AA, A, BBB, BB, B up to D. Bonds having high credit quality (AAA and AA) and medium credit quality (A and BBB) are known as investment grade.
-Bonds having low credit quality rating (BB, B, CCC, etc.) are known as junk bonds or non-investment grade.
+It follows the pattern of AAA, AA, A, BBB, BB, and B up to D. Bonds having high credit quality (AAA and AA) and medium credit quality (A and BBB) are known as investment grades.
+Bonds having low credit quality ratings (BB, B, CCC, etc.) are known as junk bonds or non-investment grades.

-Junk bonds will usually yield a higher rate of interest but are at a high risk of default.
+Junk bonds usually yield a higher interest rate but are at a high risk of default.
 Different agencies use different variations for credit ratings.

-Similarly, Moody’s investment-grade use a mix of the capital letter and small letters.
+Similarly, Moody’s investment-grade uses a mix of capital letters and small letters.

 Example of Investment Grade

-As per S&P’s investment-grade rating, the following are few rated bonds in the United States
+As per S&P’s investment-grade rating, the following are a few rated bonds in the United States.

 - Kansas Dev Fin Auth (AAA rated)